TEALSK12/apcsa-public/curriculum/Unit1-Map-CB.md

-CB Unit 1: Programming & Java (2 weeks)
+CB Unit 1: Programming & Java
 ====================================================================================================

 The following curriculum map is a day-by-day listing of the AP Computer Science course in chronological order.
 Each row represents one day of class, based on a medium-paced class.
 Readings from the textbook and homework assignments are included on the day when they should be assigned.